iblancett/SoftSysTWANG/reports/report.md

 To get started we found a couple tutorials on basic Lisp interpreters.
 We also found an example of an [open source Lisp interpreter project](https://github.com/rui314/minilisp) which we used to figure out what we wanted to implement.

-We were able to implement mathematical functionality (adding, subtracting, dividing, multiplying) and comparative operators (<, =).
-We were also able to interpret conditionals that used mathematical statements.
-We also added a test suite for our functions.
+We were able to implement mathematical functionality (adding, subtracting, dividing, multiplying) and comparative operators (<, =) (file [here](https://github.com/iblancett/SoftSysTWANG/blob/master/code/math.c)).
+We were also able to interpret conditionals that used mathematical statements (file [here](https://github.com/iblancett/SoftSysTWANG/blob/master/code/conditionals.c)).
+We also added a test suite for our functions (files [here](https://github.com/iblancett/SoftSysTWANG/blob/master/code/test_conditionals.c) and [here](https://github.com/iblancett/SoftSysTWANG/blob/master/code/test_math.c)).

 In LISP conditionals are formatted as such: "(if (statement is true) (then do this) (else do this))".
 For example, "(if (< 5 6) (+ 9 1) ( + 1 2))" checks to see if 5 is less than 6.
 If it is, it adds 9 and 1 together, if it isn't it adds 1 and 2 together.
 In this case it would add 9 and 1 together.